Skip to Content

 The ceremony at New Hope Baptist Church — where Houston was a congregant and choir leader for decades — was decorated with framed photos of Houston and her coffin was placed in front of the pulpit.
 The church also held daughter Whitney Houston’s funeral more than a decade ago.

 “She gave so much.
-She gave me the right to be me,” said Warwick, 83, the 91-year-old Houston’s niece.
+She gave me the right to be me,” said Warwick, 83, the 91-year-old Houston’s niece, who often backed up Warwick.

 “Cissy, I’m going to miss you,” she added, asking her aunt to greet her passed relatives.
 “They’re all waiting for you.
-Your gave us your heart and soul.”
+You gave us your heart and soul.”

 Houston, a two-time Grammy-winning soul and gospel artist who sang with Aretha Franklin and Elvis Presley, died Oct.
 7. In her honor, her oldest son, Gary, sang “Freedom” and Love sang “It Is Well with My Soul.”
 Her goddaughters said they would carry on her tradition of wearing purple eyeshadow proudly.